PubSub+ Event Portal Overview

 - Application domains do not track revision history.
 Instead, if you need to revert an application domain and all of its contained objects to a point in time, it is recommended to use the import/export functionality.

-For tutorials, refer to Managing Object Revisions.
+For tutorials, refer to Managing Object Versions.

 You can create schemas with our without versions.
 When using schema versions, you can create and store multiple versions of the same schema, which can be used in your EDAs that require two or more versions of a particular schema.
 Revision History is support with schema version control, such as saving revisions of each schema, viewing changes in the revisions, and reverting to an older revision.

-Archiving Objects and Revisions
+Archive Objects and Revisions

 When you delete an object, it will be archived for ninety days, along with its associated revisions.
 You can restore the deleted object and its associated revisions anytime within the ninety days.